 - Little Bunnies – for 0-5 year olds on Monday afternoons

-- Little Stars – a small group for families with children with additional needs (previously known as Special Stars at the Children’s Centre) continues on Tuesday afternoons
+- Little Stars – a small group for families with children with additional needs (previously known as Special Stars at the Children’s Centre) on Tuesday afternoons

 - Now I Am Two – a more structured learning environment for those preparing for nursery/preschool.
 This runs during school term time on Wednesday afternoons

-- Friday morning drop-ins – twice a month which have included First Aid Training, Messy play and informal meeting for parents and carers, running alongside the health visitor sessions
+- Friday morning drop-ins – twice a month which included First Aid Training, Messy play and informal meeting for parents and carers, running alongside the health visitor sessions

 - Saturfun – once a month on a Saturday morning giving the opportunity for whole families to come and enjoy more of a cafe environment as well as story time

-We also run Family Links Parenting Courses.
+We also ran Family Links Parenting Courses.

 You can find out more by visiting our Facebook page

-To enable all this to happen we employ three part-time children and family workers and rely on lots of volunteers to help setup, run craft activities, serve refreshments and so on.
+To enable all this to happen we employ part-time children and family workers and rely on lots of volunteers to help setup, run craft activities, serve refreshments and so on.